hargoniX/master/thesis/thesis.typ

   | nil : Vec 0
   | cons (n : Nat) (x : Fin 0) (xs : Vec n) : Vec (n + 1)
 ```
-Note that this particular version of `Vec` only carries values of `Fin 0`.
+Observe that this particular version of `Vec` only carries values of `Fin 0`.
 Because there are no numbers less
 than zero, we can prove that for every `xs : Vec n`, we have `xs = nil`.
 The invariant generated for
 `Vec` would be
 ```lean